 Resource isolation with multiple tenants

-There are specific scenarios when delegating administration within a single tenant boundary won't meet your needs.
-In this section, we'll discuss requirements that may drive you to create a multi-tenant architecture.
-Multi-tenant organizations might span two or more Azure AD tenants.
+There are specific scenarios when delegating administration in a single tenant boundary doesn't meet your needs.
+In this section, there are requirements that may drive you to create a multi-tenant architecture.
+Multi-tenant organizations might span two or more Microsoft Entra tenants.
 This can result in unique cross-tenant collaboration and management requirements.
 Multi-tenant architectures increase management overhead and complexity and should be used with caution.
 We recommend using a single tenant if your needs can be met with that architecture.
 For more detailed information, see Multi-tenant user management.

-A separate tenant creates a new boundary, and therefore decoupled management of Azure AD directory roles, directory objects, conditional access policies, Azure resource groups, Azure management groups, and other controls as described in previous sections.
+A separate tenant creates a new boundary, and therefore decoupled management of Microsoft Entra directory roles, directory objects, Conditional Access policies, Azure resource groups, Azure management groups, and other controls as described in previous sections.

-A separate tenant is useful for an organization's IT department to validate tenant-wide changes in Microsoft services such as, Intune, Azure AD Connect, or a hybrid authentication configuration while protecting an organization's users and resources.
-This includes testing service configurations that might have tenant-wide impact and can't be scoped to a subset of users in the production tenant.
+A separate tenant is useful for an organization's IT department to validate tenant-wide changes in Microsoft services such as, Intune, Microsoft Entra Connect, or a hybrid authentication configuration while protecting an organization's users and resources.
+This includes testing service configurations that might have tenant-wide effects and can't be scoped to a subset of users in the production tenant.

 Deploying a non-production environment in a separate tenant might be necessary during development of custom applications that can change data of production user objects with MS Graph or similar APIs (for example, applications that are granted Directory.ReadWrite.All, or similar wide scope).

-Azure AD Connect synchronization to multiple tenants, which might be useful when deploying a non-production environment in a separate tenant.
-For more information, see Azure AD Connect: Supported topologies.
+Microsoft Entra Connect synchronization to multiple tenants, which might be useful when deploying a non-production environment in a separate tenant.
+For more information, see Microsoft Entra Connect: Supported topologies.

-In addition to the outcomes achieved with a single tenant architecture as described above, organizations can fully decouple the resource and tenant interactions as described below:
+In addition to the outcomes achieved with a single tenant architecture as described previously, organizations can fully decouple the resource and tenant interactions:

 Visibility - Resources in a separate tenant can't be discovered or enumerated by users and administrators in other tenants.
 Similarly, usage reports and audit logs are contained within the new tenant boundary.
 This separation of visibility allows organizations to manage resources needed for confidential projects.

-Object footprint - Applications that write to Azure AD and/or other Microsoft Online services through Microsoft Graph or other management interfaces can operate in a separate object space.
+Object footprint - Applications that write to Microsoft Entra ID and/or other Microsoft Online services through Microsoft Graph or other management interfaces can operate in a separate object space.
 This enables development teams to perform tests during the software development lifecycle without affecting other tenants.